Click on the Main Categories above to start your adventure.

 was originally a mathematical model (Hardy & Parfitt 1991).
 The 'vicious

-of anxiety, leading to more mistakes until the performance collapses.
-Anxiety
+increase of anxiety, leading to more mistakes until the performance collapses.

-and stress may also affect the self-reflective capacity that we as human beings
+Anxiety and stress may also affect the self-reflective capacity that we as

-have (Gross 1995).
-This in turn may influence self-esteem and faith in one's
+human beings have (Gross 1995).
+This in turn may influence self-esteem and

-ability, which may also increase the anxiety, felt, and increases the likelihood
+faith in one's ability, which may also increase the anxiety, felt, and

 So, why is anxiety so common -